SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-integration.md

 #### Step 2: Verify children

-Like the root device, also children of it are covered by the automatic device creation.
+Like the root device, also its children are covered by the automatic device creation.

 To handle this step manually you can send the [static template 101](/reference/smartrest-two/#101) for creating a child device.
 The template will only create the child if it does not already exist.